danniwide1234/alx-pre_course/README.md

- The readme file must be non empty
+ The readme file must be non empty.
+I am only following instruction!